Today’s Wonder of the Day was inspired by Lucyia. Lucyia Wonders, “Is it scary to start high school?” Thanks for WONDERing with us, Lucyia!

-When you get into high school and college, they even have special names for the people in each year of school.
+When you get into high school and college, there are even special names for the people in each year of school.
 For example, the newbies?
-They’re called freshmen.
+They're called freshmen.
 Why?
-We suppose it’s because they’re new and fresh on the scene.
+We suppose it's because they're new and fresh on the scene.

 The oldest kids?
 They're the seniors.
 Just like senior citizens are the older members of our society, seniors in high school or college are in their fourth — and usually last — year of school.
 They've been around the block and seen it all.

 But what about those kids in between freshmen and seniors?
 The kids in their third year of school are called juniors.
 They have quite a bit of experience, but not as much as the seniors.
 They still have someone one rung above them on the ladder, so they're juniors, not seniors.

 The kids in their second year of school are no longer freshmen and most of them are thankful for that fact.
 They have a little bit of experience, but they also have a long way to go.
 What do we call them?
 Sophomores!